Aryeh Kaplan: NCSY

+Breslov

+Kaplan became involved with Breslov through Rabbi Zvi Aryeh Rosenfeld.
+In 1973, Rabbi Kaplan translated "Rebbe Nachman’s Wisdom", one of Breslov's most important works, into English on Rabbi Zvi Rosenfeld's request.
+Kaplan also translated and annotated two other books: Until the Mashiach: The Life of Rabbi Nachman, a day-to-day account of Rebbe Nachman's life, and Rabbi Nachman's Tikkun (based on the Tikkun HaKlali).

+Kaplan was also involved in preserving Rabbi Nachman of Breslov's grave.
+In 1979, the government in Uman was planning on demolishing the cemetery containing Rabbi Nachman's grave so they could build housing over it.
+Rabbis Michel Dorfman and Noson Maimon of Breslov contacted Rabbi Moshe Sherer of Agudath Israel of America, who connected them with Rabbi Pinchas Teitz, who then introduced them to Rabbi Aryeh Kaplan.
+"Using a manual typewriter, Kaplan put together a presentation there on the spot with maps of Ukraine to show exact longitude and latitude".
+Rabbi Teitz then sent the presentation to Robert Lipshutz and less than two weeks later after Jimmy Carter met with Leonid Brezhnev at the Strategic Arms Limitation Conference in Vienna, the Soviet ambassador to the U.S. stated that "the Kremlin has decided to honor the plan as originally scheduled, except for Bilinsky Street.
+That yard will remain untouched." and it was declared an "international shrine."

 Literary output

 Kaplan produced works on topics as varied as prayer, Jewish marriage and meditation.
 His writing incorporated ideas from across the spectrum of Rabbinic literature, Kabbalah, and Hasidut, all without ignoring science.
 The concise and detail-orientated character of his works have been described as reflective of his physicist training.
 In researching his books, Kaplan once remarked "I use my physics background to analyze and systematize data, very much as a physicist would deal with physical reality."

 From 1976 onward, Kaplan worked to translate Me'am Lo'ez (Torah Anthology), which was originally written in Ladino and in time edited for Hebrew (1967).
-Kaplan was described as working with his typewriter, "the Me’am Loez in Ladino on one side of him and the Hebrew version on the other side, and he’d look from one to the other and back again, comparing and contrasting and typing away furiously the entire time."
+Kaplan was described as working with his typewriter, "the Me’am Loez in Ladino on one side of him and the Hebrew version on the other side, and he'd look from one to the other and back again, comparing and contrasting and typing away furiously the entire time."
 Shortly before his death, he completed The Living Torah, an original translation of the Five Books of Moses and the Haftarot.

 Kaplan was described by Rabbi Pinchas Stolper, his original sponsor, as never fearing to speak his mind.
 "He saw harmony between science and Judaism, where many others saw otherwise.
 He put forward creative and original ideas and hypotheses, all the time anchoring them in classical works of rabbinic literature."

 Death

 Kaplan died at his home of a heart attack on January 28, 1983, at the age of 48.
-He was buried in Jerusalem's Mount of Olives Jewish Cemetery, off Aweiss street, in section 1 of "Agudas Achim Anshei America."
+He was buried at the Mount of Olives Jewish Cemetery in Jerusalem.